Koojav/motowebui/README.md

 * **name** `String` Result's displayed name.
 * **manual** `Boolean` Indicates whether result can be set manually via GUI.
 * **category** `String` Categories group various results.
-They are the actual value based on which Test Runs' stats are evaluated.
 Result's name is just for display purposes.

 ### 5.2 Testers
-**Info:** Represent a person that can be assigned to Test Run and be displayed as responsible one.
+**Info:** Represent a person that can be assigned to Directory or Test and be displayed as responsible one.
 **Creation policy:** Testers must have a unique name.
 **Fields:**